Recipe By Chef John McConnell

-Chef John has livened up Brussels Sprouts with orange zest and our Clif Family Rosemary Roasted Almonds & Pistachios.
+Chef John has livened up brussels sprouts with orange zest, Clif Family Solar Grown™ Raw Honey and our Clif Family Rosemary Roasted Almonds & Pistachios.
 This has become a favorite winter dish at the Bruschetteria Food Truck and often finds its way onto our dinner table.

-1 4 ounce package Clif Family Roasted Rosemary Almonds & Pistachios
+4 oz.
+Clif Family Roasted Rosemary Almonds & Pistachios

 1 egg white, whisked until frothy soft peaks